 The 1,615 acre Somerston Estate is located 10 miles east of the Silverado Trail, high in the eastern hills of the Napa Valley.
 The owner, Allan Chapman, and General Manager, Craig Becker, are committed to sustainable practices which are reflected throughout the property.
 The Grenache Blanc comes from Priest Ranch Block 6 at 1,250 feet elevation.
 It is important to note the scarcity of this varietal in California, and specifically the Napa Valley.
 With less than 30 tons harvested annually in the Napa Valley, we are fortunate to produce our inaugural Southern Rhône inspired white wine from this amazing property.

 Stagecoach Vineyard is the largest contiguous vineyard in the Napa Valley spanning multiple AVAs, and four distinct regions.
-With planting started in 1995, Jan Krupp has removed billions of pounds of volcanic rock.
+With planting started in 1995, billions of pounds of volcanic rock were removed.
 Heavy mining equipment is used to prepare the soil before planting.
 There are behemoth dump trucks that have lived and died on the property inspiring the name “Broken Axle.”